EL GIBBOR PLUMBING

 “Let the one who is thirsty come; and let the one who wishes take the free gift of the water of life.” – Revelation 22:17

-Why We Use Chain Knockers (and When We Still Jet)
+Why We Use Chain Knocker Cleaning (and When We Still Jet)

-Hydro jetting is powerful—but on older clay, cast iron, or Orangeburg, it can be too aggressive.
-Our go-to method is Picote chain knocking: a controlled way to remove roots and scale without damaging the host pipe.
+Hydro jetting is powerful—but on older clay, cast‑iron or Orangeburg pipe it can be too aggressive.
+Our go‑to method is Picote chain‑knocker cleaning: a controlled way to remove roots and scale without damaging the host pipe.

 Real Results, Less Risk